gitLSW/rag-chat/API_Documentation.md

 ### Document Schemata
 The system automatically validates extracted and uploded document metadata against the previously defined JSON schemata.
+If too many schemata are registered (= too much text for the LLM), no new ones will be able to be created.

 #### `POST /documentSchemata`
 - **Purpose**: Defines a new JSON schema for a specific document type.
 Cannot override existing Schemata.